GJNilsen/YPDrawSignatureView/README.md

     // The delegate functions gives feedback to the instanciating class.
 All functions are optional,
     // meaning you just implement the one you need.

-    // didStart() is called right after the first touch is registered in the view.
+    // didStart(_ view: YPDrawSignatureView) is called right after the first touch is registered in the view.
     // For example, this can be used if the view is embedded in a scroll view, temporary
-    // stopping it from scrolling while signing. func didStart() {
+    // stopping it from scrolling while signing. func didStart(_ view: YPDrawSignatureView) {
         print("Started Drawing")
     }

-    // didFinish() is called rigth after the last touch of a gesture is registered in the view.
+    // didFinish(_ view: YPDrawSignatureView) is called rigth after the last touch of a gesture is registered in the view.
-    // Can be used to enabe scrolling in a scroll view if it has previous been disabled. func didFinish() {
+    // Can be used to enabe scrolling in a scroll view if it has previous been disabled. func didFinish(_ view: YPDrawSignatureView) {
         print("Finished Drawing")
     }
 }